 You can decline to be considered for Parole.

 If Parole is granted, your supervising social worker will explain the conditions that apply to you.
 You will be asked to give your consent and sign a copy of the Licence at your first appointment.

 Throughcare is the provision of a range of social work and associated services to prisoners and their families from the point of sentence or remand, during the period of imprisonment, and following release into the community.

 We are responsible for offering voluntary throughcare for short and medium-term prisoners and their families following release from custody.

 Throughcare may consist of giving advice and guidance on matters such as housing and welfare benefits, or education and training or alcohol/ drugs rehabilitation.
 Voluntary throughcare services are available for all released prisoners from Orkney who are within 12 months of release from prison.

-Other agencies are also required to co-operate with these responsible authorities to manage the risks posed by high-risk offenders including Jobcentre Plus, registered social landlords, voluntary organisations and companies providing electronic monitoring of offenders.
+Other agencies are also required to co-operate with these responsible authorities to manage the risks posed by high-risk individuals including Jobcentre Plus, registered social landlords, voluntary organisations and companies providing electronic monitoring of individuals.